-Summer-ize Your Doors & Windows This Year
+Why You Should Prep Your Doors & Windows For Summer This Year

 Getting your windows or doors ready for winter is another matter, altogether.
 Cold temperatures, snow, salt and ice all conspire to do damage to them.
 So many homeowners take great care to get them winterized.

 Because summer is all about sunshine and great weather, much thought doesn’t go into making sure your doors and windows are ready for the heat.
+The truth of the matter is that there are things you can do to ensure your doors and windows can handle the summer heat.

 Doors